- Advertisement Deadlines

 - Advertisements for Help.
 The Lake Union Herald has a reciprocal agreement with the North American Division magazines for classified advertising for personnel needs by church-owned institutions.

-- Ads for Help in Non-Church-Owned Institutions.
+- Ads for Help in Non-church-owned Institutions.
 Ads from non-church-owned institutions owned and operated by Seventh-day Adventists are acceptable, provided no mention is made of fringe benefits, salary rates, or working conditions.
+Content published is subject to editorial approval.

 - Ads should not contain wordage regarding discounts or quote special prices to Adventists.
 They should not make extravagant claims of superiority or use excessive, descriptive adjectives.